 Disable or uninstall the master copy of a sample.

 Install Sample Packs, which are collections of samples that relate to a technology or feature.

-Install individual online samples, which you can also do by using the New Project dialog box.
+Install individual online samples.
+(You can also do this in the New Project dialog box.)

 View update notifications when source code changes are published for installed samples.